CU-ESIIL/Innovation-Summit-2026/docs/index.md

 **Other potential areas include:** emergent combined AI and statistical approaches that enable interpretation of environmental mechanisms, responsible use of AI in environmental data science, and how AI is a challenge and opportunity to advance environmental data sovereignty.

-**Who should apply?**
-The Summit is designed for anyone eager to shape the future of AI-driven environmental discovery.
-This event is ideal for researchers, practitioners, and decision-makers who work with, or aspire to work with, AI, data science, and large-scale environmental information to advance sustainability.
-Participants from a range of different sectors, disciplinary expertise, career stage and experience are encouraged to apply.

-Throughout the Summit, participants will co-create insights, frameworks, and solutions that support a more sustainable and resilient future.

 ## Goals

 - **Inspire** novel AI approaches that unlock the potential of environmental data